sambitbhaumik/Cross-Lingual-Retrieval/README.md

 ## Scripts

-`run.sh` has examples for running different scripts and files related to the thesis project:
+`run.sh` has examples for running different scripts and files related to the project:

 - `para-train.sh` for training on parallel FAQs (XLFAQ) and `train.sh` for training on MFAQ
 - `tune.sh` for tuning on different language pairs